arduino/micropython.js/CONTRIBUTING.md

 ### New version/release (maintainers only)

-The branch `main` is always assumed to be stable, and new versions are created from there.
-To create a new version of this module:

-1. Create a new branch from `main` and name it as the new version (e.g.: `v1.5.5`)
+Once all PRs are merged into `development` and it's considered ready for a new version, create a new branch from it and name it as the new version (e.g.: `v1.5.5`)

 1. Update the `"version"` field in `package.json`
 1. Run `npm install` to update `package-lock.json`
 1. Validate the above
 1. Commit and push these changes
 1. Open a PR from this new branch to `main` to align version numbers

+The branch `main` is always assumed to be stable, and contains the latest version.

 ## License